landoskape/conditional-parser/README.md

 parser = ConditionalArgumentParser(description="A parser with parallel conditional arguments.")

 # Add an argument determining which dataset to use
-parser.add_argument("dataset", type=str, required=True, help="Which dataset to use for training/testing.")
+parser.add_argument("dataset", type=str, help="Which dataset to use for training/testing.")

 # Add conditionals that are only needed for dataset1
 dest = "dataset"